danielxreis/picoctf_2022/File types/README.md

 6630725f3062326375723137795f39353063346665657d0a
 ```

 This is hexadecimal type of text.
-The web you can find a lot of tools that will convert it to text and finally the flag.
+With a google, you can find a lot of tools that will convert it to text and finally the flag.

 ### Flag: `picoCTF{f1len@m3_m@n1pul@t10n_f0r_0b2cur17y_950c4fee}`